holdenc20/Animator/resources/README.md

 model.Utility: class with static methods that are generally useful throughout the program.

+model.BubbleSortCreator: Creates an animation that displays a visual representation of the bubble sort algorithm.

+model.PlanetCreator: Creates an animation that displays a visual representation of planets orbiting the sun.

 <h3>Classes Overview for the Views</h3>

 view.AnimatorView: Interface to model the model with a render method.